 At Short Law Firm, PC, in Plano, Texas, I understand how the laws governing parental relationships, including stepparents’ rights work.
 I will use my experience and skill to assist you with whatever rights you are seeking – custody, visitation or adoption.

 When it comes to determining the primary conservator, or person with primary custody, Texas is a gender-neutral state – mother’s rights and father’s rights concerning their children are generally equal.
 As a Plano parental rights attorney, I understand that equal responsibilities, decision-making power and time with the children are much more prevalent than they were 20 years ago.
 In many cases, the fathers are now the primary custodians.

 Custody and visitation are determined on a factual basis, meaning that your family’s specific circumstances will be taken into account by the judge evaluating your case.

 When both parents have equal rights and are spending an equal amount of time with their child, child support is affected.
 When calculating the appropriate amount to be paid by one parent to the parent with primary custody, the court will consider the parents’ equal standing and will often reduce or offset child support as a result.

 When, as a stepparent, you live with children, you develop emotional bonds and relationships with them.
 This can impact any potential relationship or rights to see the children should you and their parent get divorced.

-If you are a stepparent seeking visitation rights, custody or adoption of your stepchild, please contact our Plano single-parent custody lawyers at Short Law Firm, PC, now.
-We will guide you through the complex laws applicable to parents' rights to seek the outcome that will benefit your child and foster your unique relationship.
-Our office number is 972-468-1821.
+If you are a stepparent seeking visitation rights, custody or adoption of your stepchild, please contact me now.
+I will guide you through the complex laws applicable to parents’ rights to seek the outcome that will benefit your child and foster your unique relationship.
+My office number is 972-813-9959.